Publish Open Access

 Just follow your usual submission and publishing workflows and select open access when presented with the option.
 These are the two key checkpoints:

 1 State your affiliation

-The publisher will ask you to confirm your affiliation in the course of the publication process, and, later, your institution will verify this.
-Please ensure the affiliation stated on the final paper matches the affiliation indicated in the publishing process.
+The publisher will ask you to confirm your primary affiliation in the course of the publication process, and, later, your institution will verify this.
+The primary affiliation is the institution at which the bulk of the research for the article was conducted.

 If you are unsure whether your employment status entitles you for open access publishing provided by DEAL (e.g., emeritus), please check with your library.

 2 Confirm open access with the Creative Commons Attribution License (CC-BY)

 If you are submitting to a fully open access journal, you are all set.
 If you are submitting to a subscription journal, you will be prompted to select open access in the course of the usual publishing workflows, after you are notified that your article has been accepted for publication.
 Confirm the respective open access option offered by the publisher (Springer Nature = "Open Choice"; Wiley = "Hybrid Open Access").

 Once on the open access track, you will be guided to confirm the Creative Commons Attribution License (CC-BY) for your article.
 While authors have traditionally transferred all rights over their works to publishers, under the CC-BY license authors keep the right to re-use their own work and freely and legally share their published articles, granting scholars everywhere with permission to read and build upon their work—provided that credit for the original work is always given to the author.

 For further information, check out the publishers' information pages:

 DEAL covers the cost of open access publishing in thousands of subscription-based, peer-reviewed journals across all disciplines.
 Additionally, special DEAL savings are applied on the article processing charges (APCs) of scores of fully open access journals.
 You can find lists of the subscription-based and fully open access journals comprised in the DEAL agreements here: